The Path to Becoming

 - How has your vision of your future changed?

-- What gifts of insight and wisdom from this time of chaos, change and challenge will serve you well going forward?
+- What gifts of insight and wisdom from times of chaos, change and challenge will serve you well going forward?

 - Perhaps you have more clarity about what’s truly important and precious.
 How can you move toward that and let go of what/who doesn’t serve you so well anymore?